StackStorm-Exchange/stackstorm-activedirectory/README.md

 # <a name="Configuration"></a> Configuration
-You will need to specify Active Directory credentials that will be using to connect to the remote Windows hosts in the `/opt/stackstorm/config/activedirectory.yaml` file.
+You will need to specify Active Directory credentials that will be used to connect to the remote Windows hosts in the `/opt/stackstorm/config/activedirectory.yaml` file.
 You can specify multiple sets of credentials using nested values.